marcofugaro/threejs-modern-app/README.md

 TODO

-(found some use cases, maybe only the hot shader reload?)
+(find some use cases, maybe only the hot shader reload?)

 Take a look at:
 https://github.com/mattdesl/canvas-sketch/blob/1cefbcdf2c5302e74a6a84ff803ddbb377e473f5/docs/hot-reloading.md